External fields allows you to pull in data from external data sources, such as a spreadsheet.

 - A more advanced use would be to use the Google sheet as a bi-directional database, whereby the same survey will also send data to the Google Sheet.
 This would allow the benchmark cell value referenced to be adjusted automatically as new responses are received.

 Let's see how to use this feature.

 Click on the 3 dots at the top right-hand corner of the screen.
 Select External Fields.

 Click the left-hand button Add field and you'll see the following sections to complete:

 - Name - Type the name that you want to call the external field.
-This is the name that will be given to the variable, so choose a name which will allow you to easily recall what the field refers to.
+This is the name that will be given to the variable, so choose a name that will allow you to easily recall what the field refers to.

 - Type - Here's where you can choose the data source.
-You have 3 options which we'll discuss below.
+You have 3 options, which we'll discuss below.